leeuuk/leeuuk.github.io/index.md

 ## Short Bio

-I am an incoming PhD student in Electrical Engineering at Stanford University and currently a research assistant at the National Cancer Center Korea.
-My research interests broadly lie in machine learning, representation learning, and their applications to medical imaging.
+I am a PhD student in Electrical Engineering at Stanford University.
 I completed my B.S. and M.S. in Mechanical and Biomedical Engineering at Ewha Womans University, advised by Prof. Jang-Hwan Choi.
 I also spent time as a visiting student researcher at Stanford University, working with Prof. Adam Wang.
 During my master’s, I developed learning-based methods for evaluating medical image quality and built the first open-source dataset and challenge for this task.
 While at Stanford, I also worked on organ-level CT noise estimation by modeling the spatial distribution of image noise.

 My PhD research is supported by a graduate study-abroad scholarship from the SBS Foundation and an EDGE Fellowship from Stanford University.